 Here are 5 reasons to get an FHA loan

 1. Good credit is not required.
 The major advantage to selecting an FHA loan is easier credit requirements.
 Lower credit scores are allowed, in fact credit scores can go as low as 500 although individual FHA lenders generally set higher guidelines of at least 580.

 2. Low down payment required.
 FHA requires a lower down payment amount.
 With as little as 3.5 percent down, you can obtain a mortgage through FHA.
 Borrowers can use gift money for the down payment.

 3. Major credit problems okay.
-Following a major credit issue like bankruptcy or foreclosure, consumers do not have to wait as long to obtain a mortgage loan through FHA.
+Following a major credit issue like bankruptcy or foreclosure, consumers don’t have to wait as long to obtain a mortgage loan through FHA.
 For instance, the bankruptcy timeframe is 2 years and if you’ve had a foreclosure due to loss of income the timeframe is 1 year.